AP Exclusive: ER staff saves lives, suffers in hot spot

 YONKERS, N.Y.
-(AP) — A nurse furiously pushes down on a man's chest as five other staff in full protective gear surround the patient's bed.
+(AP) — A nurse furiously pushes down on a man's chest as five other caregivers in full protective gear surround the patient's bed.

 Suddenly, one throws up his arms and steps backward.